paillave/Etl.Net/README.md

 # Etl.Net
-Implementation of an Etl for .net
+Implementation of an Etl for .net working with a similar principle than SSIS, but only from .net code